New: Assessing sanctions – How to mitigate compliance risk and protect your business--> Read the full whitepaper

 Those close to high-profile individuals, like family members, friends, or business associates, may also be considered RCAs (Relative and Close Associates) as they could become used as leverage by criminals.

-Identifying PEPs, their associates, and their connections are a vital part of KYC and AML protocols in order to detect or prevent possible money laundering.
+Identifying PEPs, their associates, and their connections is a vital part of KYC and AML protocols in order to detect or prevent possible money laundering.

 Once you've determined that your customer is a Politically Exposed Person (PEP), it's crucial to assess their risk level, as well as consider the type of business they may be requesting from you.
 This will ensure that your due diligence is risk-appropriate, thorough, and ultimately effective.